why is it absolutely necessary to discover Blesle?

-Its prosperity continued in the 1638th century, with beautiful houses with a portal surmounted by a pediment, as well as the chapel of La Chaigne built in XNUMX on a pilgrimage site.
+The prosperity of the village continued in the 1638th century, as evidenced by the beautiful houses with gates surmounted by a pediment, as well as the chapel of La Chaigne built in XNUMX on a place of pilgrimage.

 At that time Blesle had 2000 inhabitants.

-Blesle also known to lay lords.
-The end of the XNUMXth century was marked by the establishment of the powerful barons of Mercœur, with whom the nuns thought they would find protection, Blesle having had to suffer from the great truck drivers.
-They built a fortress in the city, the keep of which was the main element, and took advantage of their strong position to encroach on the rights and property of the abbey.
-The abbesses had to come to terms with the lay lords and a long series of agreements and treaties ensued.
+Blesle also knew secular lords.
+The end of the XNUMXth century marked the establishment of the powerful barons of Mercœur, with whom the nuns thought they would find protection.
+They build a fortress in the city.
+The dungeon is the main element, and take advantage of their strong position to encroach on the rights and property of the abbey.
+Abbesses have to deal with lay lords and a long series of agreements and treaties ensue.

-From the end of the XNUMXth century the population declined.
-Then with the Revolution, Blesle lost its abbey.
-Finally from the nineteenth century, the decline in the population, always constant worsens with the arrival of the railroad.
+From the end of the XNUMXth century the population decreased.
+During the Revolution, Blesle lost its abbey.
+And from the XNUMXth century, the decline in population, always constant, worsened with the arrival of the railway.

 Many guided tours throughout the year are offered by the guides-lecturers of the Pays Art and History of Haut-Allier